 - Reaches out to the community and engages alumni.

-Worrilow Hall – Constructed in 1980, Worrilow Hall serves as the College of Agriculture & Natural Resources’ primary research and teaching facility.
-Renovations to this vital space will greatly support the College in its goals to: increase undergraduate and graduate enrollment by 15% by 2015; increase faculty prominence and research; increase hands on problem based learning instructional opportunities for undergraduate CANR students; promote interdisciplinary research and collaboration with partners outside of the College; increase and maintain a sustainable research funding stream.
-(The College is currently working with architects on renovation plans for Worrilow Hall.)
+Worrilow Hall, constructed in 1980, serves as the College of Agriculture & Natural Resources’ primary research and teaching facility.
+Renovations to this vital space will greatly support the College in its goals to: increase undergraduate and graduate enrollment; increase faculty prominence and research; increase hands on problem based learning and instructional opportunities for undergraduate CANR students; promote interdisciplinary research and collaboration with partners outside of the college; increase and maintain a sustainable research funding stream.
+The college is currently working with architects on renovation plans for Worrilow Hall.

 Endowed (permanent) Funds

 Undergraduate Enrichment Funds are used to support outstanding students by offering valuable paid research opportunities.
 Recipients of enrichment funds receive a unique opportunity to work alongside faculty in solving current and challenging research problems by combining classroom concepts with real-world implications.

 Undergraduate Scholarships provide tuition assistance to students who demonstrate exceptional merit based academic promise or financial need with specific criteria determined by the donor.
 The University’s annual Celebration of Scholarship program affords the opportunity for donors to meet the recipients of the scholarships and awards.

 Graduate Fellowships provide nine-month stipends of $22,500 for first-year graduate students, essential for the recruitment of top doctoral students.